dask/dask/docs/source/array-random.rst

 - Methods under ``dask.array.random`` take ``chunks`` keyword.
 - Dask tries to be backend agnostic.
-In other words, you can mostly use CuPy and NumPy interchangably as a backend for random number generation.
+In other words, you can mostly use CuPy and NumPy interchangeably as a backend for random number generation.
 Any library providing a similar interface should also work with minimal effort.

 Notes
 -----